jduell12/Vue_State_Management/Notes.md

     - mutate the state (update the data)
 - modules
     - each module can have its own state, getters, actions and mutations

+# Json Placeholder
+- jsonplaceholder.typicode.com
+- able to placehold/prototype api calls
+- has various routes available to use to mock responses from an api